tycon/tycon.github.io/_posts/2015-07-25-ML-Type-Inference.markdown

 permalink: ML-type-inference.html
 ---

+One of the most useful features of ML-family languages (OCaml, Standard ML, F# etc) is the type inference.
+This post contains the notes I took when I was trying to understand the foundational principles of ML type inference.

 ### Damas-Milner Algorithm for Type Inference

 Let us take a look at the original type inference algorithm produced